-Timeliness – The first tenant of accounting is timeliness.
+Timeliness – The first tenet of accounting is timeliness.
 Timeliness means the art of providing information efficiently to decision makers to minimize errors or maximize opportunities.
 The act of timeliness is a financial issue as the goal is to increase profitability.
-The tenant of timeliness is inherent in accounting most notably attributable to the Internal Revenue Code and the multiple deadlines the IRS imposes on businesses to report information.
+The tenet of timeliness is inherent in accounting most notably attributable to the Internal Revenue Code and the multiple deadlines the IRS imposes on businesses to report information.
 This deadline mindset exists with internal reports as aged information has little value.
 Tardy decisions cannot take advantage of opportunities.

 Accuracy – Along with timeliness, information must be accurate.
 This includes number of units (provided and sold) and the associated dollar value.
 Good bookkeeping procedures along with reconciliation ensures information is in the right accounts (classified correctly) for the proper accounting period.
 Accuracy is closely associated with effectiveness.

 Reports are composed of three fundamental groups: production, management and financing.
 The following three subsections touch base with each of these groups.

 The primary set of reports used in business are production based.
 These reports are typically non-relational in nature.
 In effect they identify points in production or consumption of time and materials.
 Most production reports disseminate information about: